treeverse/onboarding/booklet.md

 ### Goal: Run lakeFS from your IDE

 Open the project in your IDE (ask your buddy for an IntelliJ license), and run `go run cmd/lakefs/main.go`.
-This file compiles to the binary weran in the previous step.
+This file compiles to the binary we ran in the previous step.
 Don't forget to add the `run` argument.
 Make sure you can access the UI.

 ### Goal: Use your local installation